-'''

 Read a line from a file as a string

 While (string is not empty)

-process the line e.g. display onscreen, use data in some calculations etc.
+process the line e.g. display onscreen, use data in some calculations

-Read another line from the file

-'''
+etc.

 File Input: Alternate Implementation

 - Name of the example program: 3grades.py - Input: Any of the '.txt' files supplied with this section. - Learning: reading from a file using a general approach (not specific to Python but can be applied to other languages).